shredthaGNAR/list-of-my-starred-repos/README.md

 * [brkunver/llm-toolbox](https://github.com/brkunver/llm-toolbox): Browser extension for popular LLMs
 * [kartikm7/llocal](https://github.com/kartikm7/llocal): Aiming to provide a seamless and privacy driven chatting experience with open-sourced technologies(Ollama), particularly open sourced LLM's(eg. Llama3, Phi-3, Mistral).
 Focused on ease of use.
 Available on both Windows and Mac.
 * [vybestack/llxprt-code](https://github.com/vybestack/llxprt-code): An open-source multi-provider AI assisted CLI development tool.
 Use whatever LLM you want to code in your terminal.
-* [lobehub/lobe-chat](https://github.com/lobehub/lobe-chat): 🤯 LobeHub - The ultimate space for work and life — to find, build, and collaborate with agent teammates that grow with you.
+* [lobehub/lobe-chat](https://github.com/lobehub/lobe-chat): :exploding_head: LobeHub - The ultimate space for work and life — to find, build, and collaborate with agent teammates that grow with you.
+We are taking agent harness to the next level — enabling multi-agent collaboration, effortless agent team design, and introducing agents as the unit of work interaction.
 * [mudler/LocalAI](https://github.com/mudler/LocalAI): :robot: The free, Open Source alternative to OpenAI, Claude and others.
 Self-hosted and local-first.
 Drop-in replacement,  running on consumer-grade hardware.
 No GPU required.
 Runs gguf, transformers, diffusers and many more.
 Features: Generate Text, MCP, Audio, Video, Images, Voice Cloning, Distributed, P2P and decentralized inference
 * [nagaraj-real/localaipilot-api](https://github.com/nagaraj-real/localaipilot-api): API container for Local AI Pilot extension
 * [cleidigh/Localfolder-TB](https://github.com/cleidigh/Localfolder-TB): Thunderbird Add-On to add additional local folders to accounts